DIY Will and Probate

 An estimate can be increased later.
 A quotation is fixed and binding.
 Always insist on a written quotation before you confirm your instructions.

 Use an Expert

 Probate is a highly specialist area of the law and you need to choose a solicitor or probate specialist who is an expert in this field rather than a general practitioner who will often take longer to complete the work and charge more.
 You should look for a solicitor that is a member of the Society of Trust and Estate Practitioners.

 Once the assets within the estate are sold the proceeds will be held in a client account.
 If your probate provider is a qualified solicitor these monies will be fully protected by the solicitor’s compensation fund.
 If your probate provider is not a qualified solicitor you need to check what arrangements are in place to safeguard their client account or whether you will need to open an executors bank account.

 Probate cases often drag on because key documents cannot be found.
 You can help your Probate provider to help you by providing all documentation promptly.

 Maximize the Value of the House Sale

-The biggest asset in most Estates is the deceased’s property.
-By spending a little money getting it ready for sale and choosing the right Estate agent you can often make enough extra money to pay for the entire cost of the Probate fees, For this reason, Final Duties offers a cleaning, gardening and estate agency service.
+The biggest asset in most estates is the deceased’s property.
+By spending a little money getting it ready for sale and choosing the right estate agent you can often make enough extra money to pay for the entire cost of the probate fees.